sofia-333/mob-test/readme.md

 ![design](./mobtest/design.png)

-Make sure we can view the contractor, their pay rate, nationality and job name with start/end dates on the application(s)
+Make sure we can view the contractor, their pay rate, nationality and job name with start/end dates on the contractor application(s)

 You are not required to use Typescript here, but it is desired!